The Security Checklist

 USER DATA & AUTHORIZATION

-should check the logged in user’s ownership of the resource using session id. - Serially iterable resource id should be avoided.
-Use
+- Any resource access like, my cart,my historyshould check the logged in user’s ownership of the resource using session id.

-.
-This acts as a sanity check in case you forgot to check for authorization token. -
+- Serially iterable resource id should be avoided.
+Use /me/ordersinstead of/user/37153/orders.
+This acts as a sanity check in case you forgot to check for authorization token.

-feature should be accompanied by a verification email to the owner of the account. - Any upload feature should sanitize the filename provided by the user.
+- Any upload feature should sanitize the filename provided by the user.
 Also, for generally reasons apart from security, upload to something like S3 (and post-process using lambda) and not your own server capable of executing code.

-tags also if not required. - For user ids and other ids, use RFC complaint
+- For user ids and other ids, use RFC complaint UUIDinstead of integers.
+You can find an implementation for this for your language on Github.

-instead of integers.
-You can find an implementation for this for your language on Github. - JWT are awesome, use them if required for your single page app/APIs.
+- JWT are awesome, use them if required for your single page app/APIs.

 ANDRIOD / IOS APP

-from 3rd party SDK’s should not be hardcoded. - API calls intended to be done
+- secret/auth tokenfrom 3rd party SDK’s should not be hardcoded.

-should not be done from the App. - In Android, all the granted permissions should be carefully evaluated.
+- In Android, all the granted permissions should be carefully evaluated.

 - Certificate pinning is highly recommended.